-Except for the provisions in section 4 of Article VII, a quorum shall consist of a majority of those appointed Committee members or their alternates are physically present and participating by audio or video contemporaneous communication method.
-When all members are appointed and serving, quorum is eight (8) of the fourteen (14) member Committee.
-Should a quorum not be present, the Committee can proceed as a committee of the whole, can take public testimony, and can receive input on any agenda item duly noticed, but cannot take an action on any item.
+Except for the provisions in Article VII, Section 2(e), a quorum shall consist of a majority of Committee members in office or their alternates, which is normally the majority of the ten (10) member Committee.
+Should a quorum not be present, the Committee can proceed as a committee of the whole, and, can take public testimony, receive input on any agenda item duly noticed, but cannot take an action on any item.